-Though you don’t need to rush out and buy the trendy Zumba pants and logo tank tops (unless you want to); wearing the best Zumba shoes are essential to maintain a safety and enjoyable experience.
+Though you don’t need to rush out and buy the trendy Zumba pants and logo tank tops (unless you want to); wearing a good pair of Zumba shoes are essential to maintain a safe and enjoyable experience.

 - RYKA Women’s Influence Cross Training Shoe

 - ASICS Women’s GEL-Fit 190 Cross-Training Shoe

 - Zumba Women’s Flex II Remix High Dance Shoe

 First let’s take a look at the top Zumba shoes, then we’ll talk about how to choose the right pair for you in our buyers guide below.

 - Upper: Synthetic / Mesh

 - Sole: Rubber sole

 - Other: Padded tongue and collar with dual density foam midsole, high impact N-Gage EVA energy return sole